fonnesbeck/git_tutorial/PITCHME.md

 When the output of `git log` is too long to fit in your screen, `git` uses a **pager** to split it into pages of the size of your screen.

+Note:
-^When this "pager" is called, you will notice that the last line in your screen is a `:`, instead of your usual prompt.
+When this "pager" is called, you will notice that the last line in your screen is a `:`, instead of your usual prompt.

 *   To get out of the pager, press *q*.